redbadger/awesome-badger/_posts/2021-09-24-to-string-or-not-to-string.md

 let someObj = { valueOf: () => "Surprise!" }
 ```

 Again, let's try our two approaches for performing string conversion.
 First, let's use a template literal:

 ```javascript
 `${someObj}`    // '[object Object]'  Uhhh, what!?
 ```

 Hmmm, that didn't work.
 Let's try overloading the `+` operator:

 ```javascript
 someObj + ""    // 'Surprise!'
 OK, that's better
 ```

-The problem here is that the template literal specifically calls an object's `toString` function, but if that function is missing, it simply gives up and prints `[object Object]`
+The problem here is that the template literal specifically calls an object's `toString` function, but if that function is missing, it simply gives up and prints `[object Object]`.

 The overloaded `+` operator on the other hand, appears to see that the object does not contain a `toString` function, and instead of giving up, calls the next best function &ndash; `valueOf` (then converts whatever value it receives into a string).